greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/c360-overview_1_1.md

 ---

-title: "Customer 360"
+title: Customer 360
-description: "An overview of the key components in Customer 360."
+description: An overview of the key components in Customer 360.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/c360-overview_1_1/
+linkTitle: Customer 360
+type: docs
 ---

 *For an overview of Gainsight, and information about how to login, please refer to the [Gainsight Overview Page](/handbook/sales/gainsight/).*